hanowell/uwsoc533a/docs/index.md

 Timing and rules apply to both exercises and exams.

 **Timing**

   * Released to Canvas: 12pm last class day of each week
-  * Due: 5pm the Friday after release
+  * Due: 5pm the Friday the week after release
-  * Graded: 5pm the Friday after due
+  * Graded: 5pm the Friday the week after due

 **Prohibitions:** Because the goal of this course is to learn the foundations of demographic methods, you are not allowed to use specialized software packages for demographic calculations to complete exercises.
 Instead, you'll rely on R data structures, R mathematical operators, R vector and matrix functions, R tabular data manipulation, basic derivatives and integration, algebra, and arithmetic.
 You may use specialized software packages to check your work.